-A better way to see how a property of a user or device compares to the same property of other users or devices is to use the Properties tab of the user view or of the device view in the Finder.
-Open the user view or device view of a particular user or device and click the Properties button.
-The Properties tab presents in a single page all the relevant attributes of a user or device conveniently grouped.
+A more compact way to see the complete list of properties of a single user or device is to open the Properties tab of either the user or the device views in the Finder.
+To that end, open the user view or device view of a particular user or device and click the Properties button.
+On a single page, the Properties tab presents all the relevant attributes of a user or device conveniently grouped.